KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Engagement.page.md

 The Clinical and Technical Assurance process details how stakeholders are engaged as part of assuring the NHS England IG.

-The pages in this section contain information about how the NHS England IG development team has engaged with the FHIR Community NHS England programs via presentations and information sharing sessions.
+The pages in this section contain information about how the NHS England IG development team has engaged with the NHS England programs via presentations and information sharing sessions.

 ## Awareness and Learning